 First you take two of these prepared strips on top of each other and press them firmly against the counter closing edge of your gate.
-Then you close the gate and check if one or both Styrodur strips have been damaged.
+Then you close the door and check if one or both Styrodur strips have been damaged.
 If both strips are still intact, repeat the test with just one strip.
-If at least one strip is damaged by this test, you should call an experienced inspector, who can measure the precise closing or operational forces of your power driven gate system.
+If at least one strip is damaged by this test, you should call an experienced inspector, who can measure the precise clamp or operational forces of your power driven gate system.
 If the strips remain undamaged, it will be sufficient if you ask the expert, who performs the yearly maintenance, to measure the closing forces and to give you the measurement records.